 As detailed in Note 17, "Segment Information", to the accompanying unaudited financial statements, we operate in two business segments.
-The Scours segment is dedicated to manufacturing and selling First Defense®, a product used to prevent scours in newborn calves, which is regulated by the USDA.
-The Mastitis segment is focused on developing and commercializing Re-Tain®, a product to treat subclinical mastitis in lactating dairy cows, which is regulated by the FDA.
+The Scours segment is dedicated to manufacturing and selling First Defense®, a product used to prevent scours in newborn calves, which is regulated by the United States Department of Agriculture (USDA).
+The Mastitis segment is focused on developing and commercializing Re-Tain®, a product to treat subclinical mastitis in lactating dairy cows, which is regulated by the United States Food and Drug Administration (FDA).

-Production Capacity Increase and Product Contamination
+Production Capacity Increase, Product Contamination and Related Events